GitVaishu/Play2Learn/README.md

-# 🎮 QuizBattle – Learn While You Play
+# 🎮 Learn2Play – Learn While You Play

-QuizBattle is an interactive 2-player game that combines **fun and learning**!
+Learn2Play is an interactive 2-player game that combines **fun and learning**!
 Before making a move in Tic Tac Toe, players must answer a quiz question based on their selected subject and difficulty.

 ## 🚀 Features (Planned)